alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2023-05-01-Magnetic-Field-Controlled-Robot.md

 We tested each of the components individually before combining them (a lesson we learned from our past big project, where we did NOT do that...).

 Unfortunately, the inductors were receiving a very weak signal.
-We tested the receiver, and the measured voltage was exactly what it was supposed to be.
-This meant there was a problem with the inductors on the receiver, but we could not change them.
+We tested the transmitter, and the measured voltage was exactly what it was supposed to be.
+This meant there was a problem with the inductors on the receiver, but we could not change them and had to think of other solutions.

 <b> Modifying the Design </b>

-Our solution was to add cascaded amplifiers on the receiver - this required a lot of trial and error to determine how much we needed to amplify the signal.
+My solution was to add cascaded amplifiers on the receiver - this required a lot of trial and error to determine how much we needed to amplify the signal.
 This is the messy final version of the car:

 <img src="/assets/images/final_car.jpg" style="width:60%">